 This PicoScope test is a very useful tool to help decisions to be made regarding further time consuming work.

 It is essential to the running of the engine that it has sufficient compression.
-The compression provided by the rising piston will be determined by the swept area being compressed into the combustion area: this is called the compression ratio.
-The compression is also determined by the effectiveness of the seal between the cylinder's wall and the piston; this seal is maintained by the piston rings.
+The compression provided by the rising piston will be determined by the swept volume being compressed into the combustion area, the compression ratio.
+The compression is also determined by the effectiveness of the seal between the cylinder wall and the piston, this seal is maintained by the piston rings.
 The same applies to the seating of both the inlet and exhaust valves.

 If a relative compression waveform highlights a problem, it will be necessary to perform a compression test.